1337us/jobs/README.md

 ## Referral program

 We're also offering a referral bonus for anyone who can help us find the right talent for our team.
 If you refer someone we end up hiring, we'll give you a **$25,000 investment** in your startup.

-Please reach out to robin@1337.us for more information.
+Please reach out to robin@1337.us or DM [@robinraszka](https://twitter.com/robinraszka) for more information.